COVID 19 – UPDATE AND CENTENNIAL WELLNESS RELAUNCH STRATEGY

 - Arrive right on time for your scheduled appointment.
 Please DO NOT arrive early to ensure no potential congregation in the waiting area while late arrival may result in the limitation of treatment time available to you.

-- Wear proper PPE – a single-use medical grade surgical mask (will be provided to patients that do not bring one with them for a fee) **More info below
+- Wear proper PPE – a single-use medical grade surgical mask will be provided to patients that do not bring one with them.

 - Proceed to sanitize hands – hand sanitizer is located at the front of the clinic and at the reception desk.
 A request to sanitize once entering the treatment room may be required